flamecore/infernum/README.md

 4. Copy the file `websites/default/settings.yml.dist` and rename it to `settings.yml` and adapt the new file according to your needs.

 5. Create your first module.
-Let's call it `YourVendor/StartModule` and use it as our frontpage.
+Let's call it `vendor/start` and use it as our frontpage.
 This can be done in `settings.yml`.

-6. Optional: Copy the file `websites/default/setup.php.dist` and rename it to `setup.php`.
-To use more modules register them there.
+6. Copy the file `websites/default/site.yml.dist` and rename it to `site.yml`.
+To use more modules you can register them there.

 Requirements